Tackle Global Social Challenges with Confidence

 Submit an academic piece on any topic that demonstrates your ability to write at a graduate level (no more than 10 pages).

-Request one signed letter of recommendation, on letterhead, from a professional who can attest to your goals and ability to succeed in the program.
+Request one reference contact, from a professional who can attest to your goals and ability to succeed in the program.
 That individual should:

 Look for application updates in myLeo > Apps > Check Application Status